 Bank has implemented a sophisticated web-based Operational Risk Management System to capture, measure, monitor and manage its operational risk exposure.
-Bank has built up internal loss data base for more than 10 years.
+Bank has built up internal loss data base for the last 5 years.

 During the year, monitoring of operational risk through credit spurt and Analysis of frequency & severity of operational loss through statistical technique have been done.